rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/apptainer.md

 ## Sandbox

-The sandbox option builds a container image inside a directory.
+The _sandbox_ option builds a container image inside a directory, which allows users to:

-The sandbox option allows users to bypass some of the limitations, as the sandbox container allows user

 * to use the  `--fakeroot` option and become root inside container,
 * to change any files inside the container, and those changes *can be* (if used `--writable`) permanently saved,